 To stay problem free, we recommend keeping a few points in mind when preparing to set up a camp or a caravan camp in Bulgaria:

 - Please stay away from the big cities because they have stricter controls from authorities

 - Avoid nature parks and nature preserves.
 Camping in these areas may result in a fine of up to EUR 1000

 - To spend the night in a private area, you must ask the owner for permission first

-- It is strictly forbidden to light a fire away from public fireplaces, so use your camping equipment if you want to prepare warm food
+- Lighting a fire away from public fireplaces is strictly forbidden, so use your camping equipment if you want to prepare warm food.

 We are strictly against camping in non-designated camping areas and breaching the “Leave No Trace” rules.
 Camping can be as harmful to nature as illegal construction.